Exelotl24/data-science-S2025/challenges/c05-antibiotics-assignment.md

 - What is your response to the question above?

   - The three antibiotics vary greatly in their effectiveness against bacteria and gram stain.
-Streptomycin tended to have the lowest magnitude MIC values throughout all of the bacteria genera and penicillin tended to have the largest magnitude MIC values, with neomycin having the most variation.
+Streptomycin tended to have values consistantly under the effectiveness threshold while penicillin tended to have values greater than the effectiveness threshold.

 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

-  - Visual 2
+  - Visual 2 and 4

 <!-- -->